Shu (kingdom): Qin and Han rule

 During the conquest Chu was still tied up in the east with the annexation of Yue.
-In 312 BCE Qin and Chu troops clashed on the upper Han River.
+In 312 BC Qin and Chu troops clashed on the upper Han River.
 Zhang Yi used a mixture of threat and bluff to block any interference from Chu.
 Later a Chu general named Zhuang Qiao pushed west and occupied the tribal territory south of the Yangtze south of Shu.
-In 281 BCE Sima Cuo crossed the Yangtze and cut him off from Chu.
+In 281 BC Sima Cuo crossed the Yangtze and cut him off from Chu.
 He responded by declaring himself an independent king and he and his troops gradually blended into the local population.
-Starting in 280 BCE or before general Bai Qi pushed down the Han River and took the Chu capital (278 BCE).
-In 277 BCE the Three Gorges area was taken.
+Starting in 280 BC or before general Bai Qi pushed down the Han River and took the Chu capital (278 BC).
+In 277 BC the Three Gorges area was taken.
 The effect was to create a new Qin frontier east of Sichuan.

 Sichuan remained quiescent during the wars before and after the Qin dynasty indicating the Qin policy of assimilation had been successful.
 Archaeological remains in Shu from this period are very similar to those of northern China, while the Ba area remained somewhat distinct.
 When Liu Bang launched his campaign to found the Han dynasty Sichuan was an important supply base.
-In 135 BCE, under the expansionist Emperor Wu of Han, general Tang Meng, attempting an indirect approach to the Kingdom of Nanyue, made a push south of the Yangtze River and a little later Sima Xiangru pushed into the hill country west of Sichuan.
-These campaigns into tribal territory proved more expensive than they were worth and in 126 BCE they were both cancelled to shift resources to the Xiongnu wars in the north.
+In 135 BC, under the expansionist Emperor Wu of Han, general Tang Meng, attempting an indirect approach to the Kingdom of Nanyue, made a push south of the Yangtze River and a little later Sima Xiangru pushed into the hill country west of Sichuan.
+These campaigns into tribal territory proved more expensive than they were worth and in 126 BC they were both cancelled to shift resources to the Xiongnu wars in the north.
 In the same year Zhang Qian returned from the west and reported that it might be possible to reach India from Sichuan.
 An attempt to do this was blocked by the hill tribes.
-In 112 BCE Tang Meng resumed his expansionist wars southward.
-His harsh methods provoked a near mutiny in Sichuan and Sima Xiangru was brought in to enforce a more moderate policy.
+In 112 BC Tang Meng resumed his expansionist wars southwards.
+His harsh methods provoked a near mutiny in Sichuan and Sima Xiangru was brought in to implement a more moderate policy.
 By this time Chinese expansion across flat agricultural country had reached a natural geographical limit.
 Expansion into the hill country to the south and west was much slower.